browserengineering/book/book/embeds.md

             self.tab.task_runner.schedule_task(task)
 ```

-And since they are async, we need to record whether they have loaded yet,
+And since they are asynchronous, we need to record whether they have loaded yet,
 to avoid trying to render an unloaded iframe:

 ``` {.python}